pgdr/talks/inhouse/PITCHME.md

 ---
 ### Summary

-> Access to developers is a bigger threat to business success than access to capital

-— Stripe 2018 report

-+++
-### Summary

-> People are not your most important asset.
-The right people are.

-— Jim Collins

-+++
-### Summary

 @ul
 * Inhouse development is far superior to outsourced
 * The knowledge always trumps any software
 * Impediments:
   * lack of trust
   * leadership without experience in the field
-  * lack of competence (but follow governance)
+  * lack of competence (but manage to follow governance)
-  * ratio of doers and non-doers is 20/80
+  * ratio of doers and non-doers: 20/80?
-  * little backing of the craft
+  * little support of _The Craft_
 @ulend